efreham1/root/proj/code_quality_report.md

 }
 ```
 This function is for allocating raw data on a page.
 This code is very well abstracted, separate functions are used
-for all complicated tasks meaning that the function itself becomes vewry simple.
+for all complicated tasks meaning that the function itself becomes very simple.
 It's also very easy to read and
 understand the formatting and naming of functions and varaibles.